apache/systemds/spark-mlcontext-programming-guide.md

 ## GPU

-If the driver node has a GPU, SystemML may be able to utilize it, subject to memory constraints and what instructions are used in the dml script
+If the driver node has a GPU, SystemDS may be able to utilize it, subject to memory constraints and what instructions are used in the dml script

 <div class="codetabs">